 - Only leave a school if it is no longer the right fit for your child.
 Today’s environment offers parents many choices, but changing schools is a big deal if they are not prepped for the experience.
 First, explore all options.
 Is there something more the school can do to meet your needs?
 Talk to the administration and the teachers.
 Does your child need to be challenged more?
 Perhaps they can customize a program.
 Are they have social issues?
 Talk to the school counselor to reach a resolution.
 Leverage all the tools available to you at your current school.
 If you find that the school simply can’t meet your needs, then search one that can.

 - Avoid applying year after year.
 You only get one chance to make a first impression.
 Therefore, apply to a school when your child is their “best self.”
 Should your child not be accepted, you will have to work harder the next time you apply to prove how your child has changed and why they should be accepted over another well-qualified candidate.
 If pursuing a school you’ve applied to before, it’s important to show growth, and that will be a challenge if you keep applying.
 Let time and space be your friend.
-Many students who were denied entry to a particular school in the elementary years find themselves admitted in high school.
+Many students who were denied entry to a particular school in the elementary years find themselves admitted to high school.

 - Kids change and so will their needs.
 The developmental milestones that children go through from age three to fifteen are monumental not to mention the educational milestones they must meet.
 The middle school years are the most tenuous, but it is within these critical tween years that children’s personalities start to emerge, interests start to shift, and value systems start to take hold.
 By the time they are 14 or 15 years old, the school they are now attending may not be the right place for them to grow into their full selves.
 By changing schools, they can choose the environment that will make the most sense for their teen self.
 This is evidenced by the many schools that Rippowam Cisqua students matriculate to after the eighth or ninth year.
 Very few students choose to attend the same school when they graduate.